janpetzold/prince2-foundation-summary/README.md

 ##### Acceptance critiera #####
 - customer and supplier agree on acceptance criteria that the product must satisfy when complete
 - can be a simple list with the criteria itself, its priorization (MoSCoW) and the current status (Yes/No)
-- responsibilities: PM collects inspection/survey and other documents, executive confirms project and manufacturing, Senior User is responsible for all other acceptance criteria
+- responsibilities: PM collects inspection/survey and other documents, executive confi
+-  project and manufacturing, Senior User is responsible for all other acceptance criteria

 ##### Quality Management Strategy document #####
 - defines quality requirements and control methods for all products in a project